 Divorcing couples in Nebraska with minor children are required to attend a co-parenting education classes as part of their divorce.
 You can find out more information about the various programs throughout the state at the Nebraska Judicial Branch page on Parenting and Divorce Information.

-Need a Divorce Lawyer?
+Need a Family Lawyer?
 Qualified lawyers in your area have already been pre-screened for you.
 At LegalMatch, you can explain your situation for review by local attorneys.
 You'll then be able to evaluate the ratings and qualifications before choosing who to respond to.

 Are you concerned about legal expenses?
 You can cut the cost of divorce by doing all the paperwork yourself.
 Using the intuitive process at 3stepDivorce makes preparing your own documents fairly easy, as it guides you through filling out the correct information needed in your divorce.
 Your final documents are accurate and up-to-date for the state of Nebraska and you'll get details for filing your documents with the proper court.
 The service also provides downloadable manuals that provide information on specific topics.
 Get started completing your Nebraska divorce today.